Bench Of The Week

 Toad Rubbing And Other Delights

 Well!
 What a week of glee…it was my birthday on Saturday, and dear Aunt Weevil paid for us to go to the Toad Fondling Festival in Maiden-Up-The-Duff, in Fife.
-She’s so thoughtful, and knows exactly what sort of birthday treat I like.
-The weather was perfect, we took a picnic and sang songs of plague and pestilence on the way!
+She’s so thoughtful, and knows exactly what sort of birthday treat I favour.
+The weather was perfect, we took a picnic and sang songs of plague and pestilence along the way!

-We started the day with a visit to the Trebollocks Toad Rubbing Association and said hello to a few acquaintances (after a short trip to the Gin Tent).
+We started the day with a visit to the Tiree Toad Rubbing Association tent and said hello to a few acquaintances (after a short trip to the Gin Tent).
 It’s become quite the new sport, with specialist glove stands everywhere that have caught onto the craze and charge the earth.

 Safety levels were at a maximum, with a small St Vitus Ambulance stall next door.
 They had a special poison unit attached which has been a godsend at past festivals when I’ve taken Folly with me.
 She will not learn to hold toads without licking them.
 Bloody tongue the size of an avocado, but never mind – that’s forgotten.